lbetancur98/pset-7-skeleton/README.md

 * Login to an account
 * Add or delete an account
-* Reset password for an account
+* Reset password for another account
 * Factory reset database
 * Shutdown application